louweal/hellofuturehackathon/realviews/README.md

 # Realviews

 Integrate Hedera Smart Contracts into your WordPress website to get verifiable reviews.
+All reviews written using Realviews are stored on the Hedera network, connected to the purchase transaction and signed by the customer using their wallet.
+Therefore you can be sure that every review is, indeed, [real](https://github.com/louweal/hellofuturehackathon/tree/master/hederapay#review-verification).

 ## Dependencies / Required Plugins